5 health benefits of honey

 Honey is an excellent source of all-natural energy at just 17 grams of carbohydrates per tablespoon.
 This natural unprocessed sugar — fructose and glucose — directly enter the bloodstream and can deliver a quick boost of energy.
 The rise in blood sugar acts as a short-term energy source for your workout, especially in longer endurance exercises.

 Honey can be the all-natural cure when it comes to pesky colds.
-A persistent cough that won’t go away can easily be remedied with two teaspoons of honey, according to a 2012 study published in the journal Pediatrics.
+A persistent cough that won’t go away can easily be remedied with two teaspoons of honey, according to a 2012 study published in the Journal of Pediatrics.
 Children between the ages of 1 and 5 with nighttime cough due to colds coughed less frequently when they received two teaspoons of honey 30 minutes before bed.
 The golden liquid’s thick consistency helps coat the throat while the sweet taste is believed to trigger nerve endings that protect the throat from incessant coughing.

 Honey can be a health aid for sleepless nights.
 Similar to sugar, honey can cause a rise in insulin and release serotonin — a neurotransmitter that improves mood and happiness.